 Then you start trying to figure out which lake or which sandbar you are going to go to.
 You don’t want to go to the same place you went to last weekend.

-Once you know those details, you have to think of the food you are going to bring with you.
+Once you know those details, you have to think about the food you will bring with you.
 Figure out the time when you can do the shopping, who is going to bring what.